Interstate 40 in Texas: History

 Map of the Historic Route 66, now Interstate 40, in Texas.

 Before the U.S. Highway system, this system of interconnected highway from New Mexico to Oklahoma was part of the Texas highway system and a portion of the Ozark Trails which closely paralleled the Chicago, Rock Island and Pacific Railway.
 When the United States Numbered Highway system was introduced in 1926, U.S. Highway 66 (US 66) across the Texas Panhandle was designated along existing roads in the Texas highway network.
 The entire route was paved by 1938.
 There have been various realignments, including one in 1959, to allow expansion of the Amarillo Air Force Base.

 In 1956, the Interstate Highway Act designated US 66 through Texas as a section of highway eligible for limited access upgrades.

 During the next 20 years, most of the highway was upgraded in place to keep construction costs low.
 With the limited access of the Interstates, towns on the highway had to be bypassed.
 Most towns requested to remain as close to the new highway as possible to minimize tourism losses.
 Bypassed towns included Glenrio, Adrian, Vega, Conway, Groom, Jericho, Alanreed, McLean, and Shamrock.
 A new routing along the south end of downtown Amarillo was also built, connecting with the already-built expressway leading south from downtown toward Canyon.
 In 1985, the entire designation of US 66 was removed as the entire route had been displaced by I-40.

 Future

 In 2015, the Texas Department of Transportation (TxDOT) published the plans for the all new Loop 335 section that will encircle the city of Amarillo.
 TxDOT has planned multiple multilevel interchanges that intersect with I-40.
 The first, on the eastside of Amarillo, is a multilevel interchange that will provide access to both directions of I-40 and Loop 335.
 The second interchange with I-40, however, will be a full stack interchange.
 A new mainlane bridge that will accommodate up to six lanes is also in the works for I-40 near Helium Road, providing easier access to the new freeway.
-Although construction started in 2016, the project is not expected to be complete until 2022.
+Although construction started in 2016, the project was not expected to be complete until 2022.